 - Compression: A key one for masters swimmers who can effectively make themselves smaller and more streamlined in the water with the help of compressive fabrics.
-Suits should take up to 20mins to get on when they are new, but they do stretch as they get older.
+Suits can take up to 20mins to get on when they are new, but they do stretch as they get older.
 And not all technical suits offer the same level of compression, so some are easier to get on than others and are potentially more comfortable.

-- Welded/bonded seams: This renders the suit virtually stitch-less and eliminates points of drag.
-A bonded suit will be faster than a stitched one, but it will also be more expensive.
+- Welded/bonded seams: This means the suit is virtually stitch-less and reduces points of resistance.
+A bonded suit should be faster than a stitched one, but it will also be more expensive.

-- Lightweight and quick drying fabric: A lighter weight suit will dry quickly if you want to wear it for more than one race.
-Never use a hand dryer, it can melt the bonding if you have a stitch-less suit.
+- Lightweight and quick drying fabric: A lighter weight suit will dry quicker if you want to wear it for more than one race.
+Never use a hand dryer, it can melt the bonding.
 Heavier fabrics tend to offer more compression but are aimed at the bigger, faster more muscular swimmer and could actually slow some swimmers down.
 The most compressive suits will also take longer to get on.

-- Nonslip gel leg grippers: Gel leg grippers circle the inside of each leg opening and hold your suit in place, preventing it from riding up or creating drag-increasing ripples in the fabric.
-If the suit isn’t tight on your leg it will slow you down.
+- Nonslip gel leg grippers: Leg grippers circle the inside of each leg opening and hold your suit in place, preventing it from riding up or creating drag-increasing ripples in the fabric.
+Ensure the suit is tight on your legs, to avoid it slowing you down.

 What are the rules?

-There seems to be no immediate chance of men’s suits reverting to torso coverage either, so the current format of jammers and kneeskin suits are here for a while.
-You can buy a suit today with little chance of the rules making it illegal over the next two years.
+There seems to be no immediate chance of men’s suits reverting to torso coverage, so the current format of jammers and kneeskin suits are here for a while.

-There are no rules that say you have to wear a body suit and only those aiming to break records really need to pay close attention to the most up to date rules, but if you can swim faster by investing in a bit of technology it has to be worth it considering the investment of time, money and energy to go to meets.
+There are no rules that say you have to wear a technical suit suit, but if you can swim faster by investing in a bit of technology, it has to be worth it considering the amount of time, money and energy spent going training and to meets.